code-dot-org/csa-se-lesson3c/README.md

 > &nbsp;
 > **Tip!**
 >
-> Try starting your prompt with `"Modify PetSelectionScene.java to"` followed by the steps that need to be added to this method.
+> Try starting your prompt with `"Modify createPetSelectionLayout() method to"` followed by the steps that need to be added to this method.
 > &nbsp;

 ## Step 4: Evaluating the Code